TomAugspurger/TomAugspurger.github.io/content/posts/gpu-accelerated-zarr.md

 Again, we've pre-allocated the `out` ndarray, however *this is not always possible*.
 Zarr allows chunking over arbitrary dimensions, but we've assumed that the chunks are contiguous slices of the output array[^contiguous].
+If your chunks aren't contiguous slices of the output array, you'll need to decode into an intermediate buffer and then perform some memory copies into the output buffer.

 Anyway, all this is to say that decompression isn't our bottleneck.
 And this is despite decompression competing for GPU cores with the computation.
 The newer